PBM15/Mitchell-Portfolio/visualizing-government-debt.md

 ## Part one: Working with web-based visualization tools and data
 ![2022 %GOP Debt Graph](export-2024-11-04T18_02_25.928Z.png)
-_Include your visualization, and introduce us to what you did._
+The image was downloaded and then uploaded to Gethub.

 ## Working with Tableau
 <div class='tableauPlaceholder' id='viz1730763913358' style='position: relative'>